sass/sass/doc-src/HAML_CHANGELOG.md

   This allows it to work properly when Haml is a gem and the `rails_xss` plugin is being used.

+* Mark the return value of Haml templates as HTML safe.
+  This makes Haml partials work with Rails' XSS protection.

 ## [2.2.9](http://github.com/nex3/haml/commit/2.2.9)

 * Fixed a bug where Haml's text was concatenated to the wrong buffer